How Bookings Work

 5. 5

 The client pays the deposit.
-You accept the appointment in Square.
+You accept the appointment in Square, and at the session you tap Charge balance in Square to collect the remaining balance and tip.

 Unlike flash, custom requests don't have an automatic timer.
 You manage the pace.
 We recommend setting expectations with clients upfront about how long your review process takes.